-This program combines several state programs related to critical shortages in the workforce into one program.
+This program is a combination of several state programs related to critical shortages in the workforce.
 Eligible majors and employment fields will be determined annually.
 Both merit and need-based criteria are used in selecting recipients.
-Students are urged to complete the FAFSA by July 1.
+Students are urged to complete the FAFSA by March 1.

 These state funded grants are awarded by HCC to students who demonstrate financial need and are enrolled half-time (6-11 credits) in degree programs.
 The Maryland State Part-Time Grant is awarded based on the availability of funds.

 Under this program, out-of-state Nursing students enter into a legally binding agreement with the State of Maryland under which the student promises to fulfill certain obligations in return for a reduction in tuition costs.
 Contact the Maryland Higher Education Commission for complete information about this program.